HYMANSAYS is content writer Eric Hyman's creative portfolio

 American Software: ERP takes on the supply chain

 A little girl, an elephant and a box of light with 1M tiny mirrors translated well to print.
-The TI DLP ingredient brand's star shined for years until LCD prices fell to Earth.
+The ingredient brand's star shined for years until LCD prices fell to Earth.

 American Software: ERP takes on the supply chain